Matt Stadlen is Leading Britain's Conversation

 LBC's Brexit Glossary: Key Terms Explained

 Once Theresa May decides to trigger Article 50, she must inform Donald Tusk, the President of the European Council in Brussels, that Britain wants to leave.
-She is likely to do this by sending Mr Tusk a hand-delivered letter or an email.
+She will do this by sending Mr Tusk a hand-delivered letter.
+It is being delivered personally by Britain's ambassador to the EU, Tim Barrow.

 Having written to Mr Tusk, she will inform Parliament in a statement to the House of Commons of her decision.
 EU leaders will then give their response to Britain’s decision to trigger Article 50.